afkfr0mkeyb0ard/OffensiveWindowsSetup/README.md

 # OffensiveWindowsSetup
-A PowerShell script to setup an offensive Windows machine
+A PowerShell script to setup an offensive Windows machine.

+**All tools are intended for legal and educational use only, use at your own risk.**

 ### Setup
 - Install from the repo